How Long Do Betta Fish Live

-Normally 2 – 4 years is the average lifespan of a domesticated Siamese fighting fish However, up to 6 years is very achievable and 10 has been done!
+Normally betta fish live 2 – 4 years is the average lifespan of a domesticated Siamese fighting fish However, up to 6 years is very achievable and 10 has been done!
 You just need to make sure you can give your betta fish the best environment possible.

 It’s this blog’s aim to make that 10-year achievement possible for you and your betta.